Skip to content

 Wild flowers at the nature-friendly Wimpole Home Farm, Cambridgeshire

-Discover how tenant farmers are making more space for nature using innovative, low-carbon farming methods on land in our care.
+Discover how farmers are making more space for nature using innovative, low-carbon farming methods on our land.

-Around 80 per cent of our land is farmed in some way, either by tenants, commoners with grazing rights, those with annual grazing licences or our own staff teams.
-They have a vital role in helping nature thrive in the countryside.
+Around 80 per cent of our land is farmed in some way, either by tenant farmers, commoners with grazing rights, those with annual grazing licences or our own staff teams.
+Farmers play a vital role in helping nature thrive in the countryside, while running sustainable businesses producing good food.

-Tenants at many of the places we look after are already playing their part, from creating field margins and planting hedgerows, to restoring traditional hay meadows and using livestock for conservation grazing.
-Below, hear from some of those helping nature to return.
+Many farmers are already playing their part, from creating field margins and planting hedgerows, to restoring traditional hay meadows and using livestock for conservation grazing.
+Below, you'll discover how some of them are helping nature to return.

 Nature-friendly farming in action